Montmartre Funicular: History

 The Paris city government voted to construct the Montmartre transport system in 1891.
 Initially, operation was subcontracted to Decauville through a concession that ended in 1931.
 Thereafter, the Société des transports en commun de la région parisienne (STCRP) took control, and this was nationalized together with the Compagnie du chemin de fer métropolitain de Paris (CMP) to form the Régie autonome des transports parisiens (RATP), which continues to operate the funicular today.

 The original system in contrast to the current system was, in fact, a funicular with twin counterbalanced and interconnected cars.
 In the case of the Montmartre design, a system of onboard water bladders of 5 m3 could be filled or emptied to move the cars and to compensate for passenger load.
 In 1935, the system was converted to electricity.
 The system was completely rebuilt by the RATP in 1990–1991, as dual independently operating inclined elevators.

-The system was shut down after a minor accident during tests by the RATP in December 2006.
-It reopened in July 2007.